T4GLTD/IIoT/HOL/IOTHubPiHackathon/1B/index.md

 ### Configure Wifi Using Putty Terminal

-*This is not required if connection is already setup.*  A direct connection can be made using USB and Putty to configure wifi and IoT Hub connection.
+*This is not required if WiFi connection instructions above were successful*  An alternative method is to make a direct connection can be made using USB and Putty to configure wifi and IoT Hub connection.

 [Use Configuration Mode](https://microsoft.github.io/azure-iot-developer-kit/docs/use-configuration-mode/)